 “Rather than scattering money on the ground, we want to focus on improving policy.”

-We continue to make annual operating grants to a multitude of place-based nonprofits, and we have expanded our grantmaking, intentionally addressing the root causes of problems and successfully shaping statewide policy solutions.
+We continue to make annual operating grants to a multitude of place-based nonprofits.
+We have also expanded our grantmaking, intentionally addressing the root causes of problems and successfully shaping statewide policy solutions.
 With assets that have grown to $150 million, the Thornburg Foundation’s policy reform focuses on early childhood education, agriculture and food concerns, and good government reform.

 A successful investor, Thornburg built his business by relying on research and facts, a philosophy he extends to philanthropy.
 A self-described “ardent independent,” he prefers to take on policy issues with a nonpartisan approach—relying on data-driven analysis to bring disparate factions together.
 In each focus area, a program officer with subject matter expertise works with grantees to: